Skip to content

 Author(s): Alison L. Bailey, Edwin Zamora

-Issue(s): Issues in Practice, Commit to Equity, Support Professional Learning
+Issue(s): Commit to Equity, Issues in Practice, Support Professional Learning

 In this post, UCLA researchers describe a new resource – MUltilingual Strategies for Educators (MUSE).
 MUSE is a platform that grants all teachers of multilingual learner (MLL) students access to curated Spotlights, or worked examples, derived from UCLA’s ExcEL Leadership Academy teachers’ submissions of their micro-credential or Essential Competency Area portfolios to the ExcEL program.
 This post is one of a series that highlights different experiences with the ExcEL MLL micro-credential program featured in the Aurora Institute report: ExcEL Leadership Academy Micro-Credential Pathway Adoption in Rhode Island